Becoming Simulation Faculty - elearning for healthcare

 • Identify approaches to help align intended learning outcomes with the design and delivery of a simulation-based activity

-• Discuss the benefits and challenges of approaches to debriefing and feedback in relation to experiential learning
+• Discuss the principles and challenges of facilitating effective debriefing and feedback in relation to experiential learning

 • Describe how key approaches to evaluation can be used to demonstrate the benefits of simulation-based activities